-- Assign code 2 when - o The operative report states that a SLNBx was performed, OR - The operative report describes a procedure using injection of a dye, radio label, or combination to identify a lymph node (possibly more than one) for removal/examination.
+- Assign code 0 when - o Regional lymph node removal procedure was not performed.
+This excludes all sites and histologies that would be coded 9.
+OR - o First course of treatment was active surveillance/watchful waiting.
+OR - The operative report lists a lymph node dissection, but no nodes were found by the pathologist. - Assign code 2 when - o The operative report states that a SLNBx was performed, OR - O The operative report describes a procedure using injection of a dye, radio label, or combination to identify a lymph node (possibly more than one) for removal/examination.